snehasquasher/Curio-Chatbot/README.md

   );
 }
 ```
+ `Page` component

-Our main `Page` component will manage the state for the messages displayed in the `Chat` component:
+ - manage the state for the messages displayed in the `Chat` component:

 ```tsx
 "use client";